rails/rails/guides/source/webpacker.md

 Windows users will need to run these commands in a terminal separate from `bundle exec rails s`.

 Once you start this development server, Webpacker will automatically start proxying all webpack asset requests to this server.
-When you stop the server, it'll revert back to on-demand compilation.
+When you stop the server, it'll revert to on-demand compilation.

 The Webpacker [Documentation](https://github.com/rails/webpacker) gives information on environment variables you can use to control `webpack-dev-server`.
 See additional notes in the [rails/webpacker docs on the webpack-dev-server usage](https://github.com/rails/webpacker/blob/master/docs/webpack-dev-server.md).